Capillary/api-documentation/source/includes/_customer.md

 ### Prerequisites
 Following are the prerequisites to use customer registration API:

-* Different sources (InStore, MartJack, WeChat, Facebook etc) supported by your organization
+* Different sources (InStore, MartJack, WeChat, Line, Facebook etc) supported by your organization

-* Account ids in which you want to register customers(for sources with multiple accounts such as WeChat and Facebook)
+* Account ids in which you want to register customers(for sources with multiple accounts such as WeChat, Line and Facebook)

 ### Resource Information